sierrareschke/Maze-Game-Iteration-5/README.md

 also made to be immutable to increase the protection of the state within the object returning the data.

 The BDD tests were split into a game test and a character test.
 The files are `gamePlay.feature` and `characterDynamics.feature` respectively.
-The observer tests are covered in the `gamePlay.feature` file utlizing maze and polymorphia stepdefs.
+Each type of observer is tested in the `gamePlay.feature` file utilizing maze and polymorphia stepdefs to ensure they are receiving data correctly.

 IMPORTANT: You will submit this assignment via a link to your GIT repository.
 If you are re-using a repository from a previous homework, create a branch called "Homework_6" and commit all changes for this assignment into that branch.
 And turn in a link to this branch.